Aetopia/Lunar-Client-Lite-Launcher/README.md

 ### Zulu x64 Java 16 JRE JVM Arguments

-1. Using this argument can be useful if you are low on RAM since using this argument will force LC to use only 1.5 GB of RAM.
+1. These arguments are useful if you are running low on RAM.

 ```
--Xmx700m
+-Xms1G -Xmx1G -Xmn768m -XX:+DisableAttachMechanism
 ```

 2. This is a slightly modified version of MC's default arguments for OpenJDK 16.
 From what I have seen using these arguments will make LC use 3 GB (5 and above will cause memory leaks) RAM and should provide optimal performance.